IoanHadarean/CookBook-project/Readme.md

 ### Existing Features and Functionalities
-The application consists of 14 HTML templates, 15 CSS files, 17 JavaScript files, 1 utility written in JavaScript and 6 Python files, including the env file which stores the environment variables and connection strings plus [tests.py](/zapp/tests.py), which incorporates automated tests used to measure the performance and behaviour of the project.
+The application consists of 14 HTML templates, 15 CSS files, 17 JavaScript files, 1 utility written in JavaScript and 6 Python files, including the env file which stores the environment variables and connection strings plus [test_app.py](/app/tests/test_app.py), which incorporates automated tests used to measure the performance and behaviour of the project.
-The main [app.py](../master/app.py) file includes a collection of all the functions and routes that have been used for creating the logic of the website.
-The [models.py](/zapp/models.py) file incorporates the scripts that have been used for the statistics charts designed with [Pygal](http://pygal.org/en/stable/), which is a Python library for designing and creating charts.
-Last but not least, the [values.py](/zapp/values.py) file was used for modifying the point dimensions from the statistics page.
-Finally, the [helpers.py](/zapp/helpers.py) file has been used for returning the dictionary that has been used for filtering recipes.
+The main [__init__.py](/app/__init__.py) file includes a collection of all the functions and routes that have been used for creating the logic of the website and it also stores the connections to MongoDB and MySQL.
+The [graphs.py](/app/models/graphs.py) file incorporates the functions that have been used for the creation of the statistics graphs designed with [Pygal](http://pygal.org/en/stable/), which is a Python library for designing and creating charts.
+The [forms.py](/app/models/forms.py) includes the forms that have been used for registration and editing the user profiles.
+Last but not least, the [values.py](/app/models/values.py) file was used for modifying the point dimensions from the statistics page.
+Finally, the [helpers.py](/app/models/helpers.py) file has been used for returning the dictionary that has been used for filtering recipes and also includes the scripts that have been used for the statistics charts.
 Even though the initial plan was not to use any CSS frameworks, it turned out that it would take too much time to make everything from scratch.
 Hence the project focused more on functionalities and it reflects a steep learning curve.
+Note: the [run.py](../master/run.py) has been later added for running the application and to ensure a better project structure.

 #### Website Pages + User Stories